> CONTENTS

 Be specific.
 Use numbers, names, details.

-A named pub beats "a pub."
-300 applications in an hour beats "strong demand."
-The specific detail is what makes an observation feel witnessed rather than constructed.
+"300 applications in an hour" beats "strong demand".
+"47ms p99 latency" beats "fast".
+The specific detail is what makes an observation feel real.

 Assume intelligence.

 The reader is technical, sceptical, and has been burned before.
-Don't explain things they already know.
-Treat the reader as a peer, not a prospect.
+Treat them as a peer.

 Use dark humour when it fits.